az-09/deploy-api-app-iis/Readme.md

 ___Troubleshooting___
 - DisallowedHost at /
-    - Add a new host to ALLOWED_HOSTS in settings.py
+> Add a new host to ALLOWED_HOSTS in settings.py

-        eg) ALLOWED_HOSTS = ['192.168.1.100', 'localhost']
+        ALLOWED_HOSTS = ['192.168.1.100', 'localhost']

 - Layout broken
-    - Add new Handler Mappings
+> Add new Handler Mappings

-        eg)
             Request path: *
             Module: StaticFileModule,DefaultDocumentModule,DirectoryListingModule
             Executable:
             Name: StaticFile
 - The Web server is configured to not list the contents of this directory.
-    - Recreate a Handler Mappings
+> Recreate a Handler Mappings

-        eg)
             Request path: *
             Module: FastCgiModule
             Executable: C:\Developments\python-lotto-combo-api\lottocomboapi\venv\Scripts\python.exe|C:\Developments\python-lotto-combo-api\lottocomboapi\venv\Lib\site-packages\wfastcgi.py
             Name: Django Handler

-    - Click No if one already exists in "FastCGI Settings" in Computer/Username
-    - Click Yes if need to create a new one then enter Enviroment Variables
+            Click No if one already exists in "FastCGI Settings" in Computer/Username Click Yes if need to create a new one then enter Enviroment Variables

 ___Firewall rule: Port has to be open in order to call API from other computers___
 - Open Windows Defender Firewall with Advanced Security